 - A. Appoint an individual, company or firm to act as the Commissioning Agent. - B. Assign operation and maintenance personnel and schedule them to participate in commissioning team activities including, but not limited to, the following: - 1.
-Coordination meetings. - Training in operation and maintenance of systems, subsystems, and equipment. - 3.
+Coordination meetings. - 2.
+Training in operation and maintenance of systems, subsystems, and equipment. - 3.
 Testing meetings. - 4.
 Witness and assist in Systems Functional Performance Testing. - 5.
-Demonstration of operation of systems, subsystems, and equipment.
+Demonstration of operation of systems, subsystems, and equipment. - C. Provide the Construction Documents, prepared by Architect and approved by VA, to the Commissioning Agent and for use in managing the commissioning process, developing the commissioning plan, systems manuals, and reviewing the operation and maintenance training plan.